intersystems-community/vscode-objectscript/docs/Studio.md

 nav_order: 10
 ---

+> **Note:** This documentation has been moved to the [InterSystems Documentation site](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_fromstudio).
+This page will be removed at a later date.

 # Migrating from Studio

 The extensions that make up the [InterSystems ObjectScript Extension Pack](../installation/#install-the-intersystems-objectscript-extensions) contain many useful features that make migrating from InterSystems Studio easy.
 This page highlights a few of them.